ritza-co/htmx-bryntum-scheduler-server-starter/README.md

-# Using htmx with Bryntum Scheduler: Back end
+# Using htmx with Bryntum Scheduler: Backend

 Install the dependencies by running the following command: